 Junior ISAs are popular because they’re a tax-free way of saving or investing for a child’s future and the money is locked away until the child turns 18.
 But there are certain rules about how much you can put into them each year.
 The illustration below shows how much you can currently invest in a Junior ISA for the 2014/15 tax year.
 This limit is set by the Government and increases annually in line with inflation.

 Stocks and Shares Junior ISA

 Instead of a Cash Junior ISA, you might decide to use the long-term growth potential of the stock market and put away up to £4,000 in a Stocks and Shares Junior ISA.

 Your money will be invested in funds, bonds or individual shares.
-Like any other stock market investment, the value can go down, however, if they perform well, the value of your investment goes up — with no tax to pay on any profits other than tax on dividends from UK shares.
+Like other stock market investment if they perform well the value of your investment goes up, but they can also go down and your child could get back less than you've paid in.

 Cash Junior ISA